 Finally, you can head over to the port where they have people ushering you onto different boats.
 It was very chaotic, but I’m pretty sure that all the boats were going to the same place: Gili T or Gili Trawangan.

-They will take your main luggage (whatever is too big to stay on your lap) and they throw them onto the boat.
+They will take your main luggage (whatever is too big to stay on your lap) and throw them onto the boat.
 So I would make sure that all of your valuables are with you in a smaller bag since I have seen them drop bags into the water.

 Plus, they are pretty rough with the bags and throw them from person to person until they either end up on top of the boat or in a small compartment.